An Optimal Control Framework for Online Job Scheduling with General Cost Functions

 Job scheduling is one of the fundamental problems in operations research and computer science.
 Broadly speaking, its goal is to schedule a collection of jobs with different specifications to a set of machines by minimizing a certain performance metric.
-Depending on the application domain, various performance metrics have been proposed and analyzed over the past decades, with some of the notable ones being the weighted \emph{completion} time $\sum_jw_jC_j$, where $C_j$ denotes the completion time of job $j$; weighted \emph{flow} time $\sum_jw_j (C_j-r_j)$, where $r_j$ is the release time of job $j$; or a generalization of both, such as weighted $\ell_k$-flow time $(\sum_jw_j(C_j-r_j)^k)^{\frac{1}{k}}$ \cite{leung2004handbook,graham1979optimization,angelopoulos2015primal,anand2012resource,im2011online}.
+Depending on the application domain, various performance metrics have been proposed and analyzed over the past decades, with some of the notable ones being the weighted \emph{completion} time $\sum_jw_jC_j$, where $C_j$ denotes the completion time of job $j$; weighted \emph{flow} time $\sum_jw_j (C_j-r_j)$, where $r_j$ is the release time of job $j$; or a generalization of both, such as weighted $\ell_k$-flow time $(\sum_jw_j(C_j-r_j)^k)^{\frac{1}{k}}$ \cite{leung2004handbook,graham1979optimization,angelopoulos2019primal,anand2012resource,im2011online}.
 In fact, one can capture all of these performance metrics using a general form $\sum_jg_j(C_j)$, where $g_j(\cdot)$ is a general nonnegative and nondecreasing cost function.
-For instance, by choosing $g_j(t):=w_j(t-r_j)$ one can recover the weighted flow time cost function.
-In this paper, we focus on this most general performance metric and develop a greedy online algorithm with a bounded competitive ratio under certain assumptions on the structure of the cost functions $g_j(t)$.
+In this paper, we focus on this most general performance metric and develop online algorithms with bounded competitive ratios under certain assumptions on the structure of the cost functions $g_j(t)$.
+For instance, by choosing $g_j(t)=w_jt$ and $g_j(t)=w_j(t-r_j)$ one can obtain the weighted completion time and the weighted flow time cost functions, respectively.
+Although minimizing flow time is often more difficult and considered more important in the past literature, since our analysis is based on the general cost functions $g_j(t)$, we do not distinguish between these two cases, and our results continue to hold for either case.
 Of course, each of the performance metrics that we discussed above was written for only a single machine.
 However, one can naturally extend them to multiple unrelated machines by setting $\sum_jg_{i(j)j}(C_j)$, where $i(j)$ denotes the machine to which job $j$ is dispatched, and $g_{i(j)j}$ is the cost function associated with job $j$ if it is dispatched to machine $i(j)$.